TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-07-17-how-to-write-custom-sniff-for-code-sniffer-3.md

 *Note: You can find all tokens in [PHP manual](http://php.net/manual/en/tokens.php).*

 From "An exception class should have "Exception" suffix."
-I though, the `T_CLASS` would be ideal:
+I thought the `T_CLASS` would be ideal:

 ```php